We're Committed to Funding Alzheimer’s Research Right Here in Minnesota

 Who is the man behind this website?

 My Dad, Dr. David E. Crandall is the subject of this website.
 He raised me, along with my two older brothers and my younger sister.
 He was married 60 years to my mom.
 He was a dentist who practiced in White Bear Lake Minnesota.
-And he loved horses.
-Raising, training and racing thoroughbreds is what filled his evenings and weekends.
+And he loved horses: raising, training and racing thoroughbreds ~ is what filled his heart with joy.

 But that doesn’t make someone famous.
 Changing the history of a disease does.

-My dad also made the brave and often criticized choice to consult with scientists to devise what could potentially harm him – but could also potentially cure him.
-He was willing to make that sacrifice as he had much to live for –
+My dad also made the brave and fearless choice to consult with scientists to devise what could potentially harm him – in the pursuit of finding something that could also potentially cure him.
+He was willing to make that sacrifice as he had so much to live for –

-As is so often the case when treating with multiple doctors, Dad’s own protocols were interrupted by docs who disagreed with his medical assessments – reversing all inroads he’d made.
+But as is so often the case when treating with multiple doctors, his own protocols were interrupted by docs who disagreed with his medical assessments – reversing all inroads he’d made.

 Scroll to Top